kevinsqi/react-circular-progressbar/README.md

 | `circleRatio`       | Number from 0-1 representing ratio of the full circle diameter the progressbar should use.
 Default: `1`.                                                                                                                               |
 | `classes`           | Object allowing overrides of classNames of each svg subcomponent (root, trail, path, text, background).
 Enables styling with react-jss.
 See [this PR](https://github.com/kevinsqi/react-circular-progressbar/pull/25) for more detail. |
 | `styles`            | Object allowing customization of styles of each svg subcomponent (root, trail, path, text, background).                                                                                                                                |

-Version 1.0.0 removed the `classForPercentage` and `textForPercentage` props in favor of the newer `className` and `text` props.
-Take a look at the [migration guide](/CHANGELOG.md) for instructions on how to migrate.

 ## Theming (customizing styles)